SayangitBIT/IRC-Client/README.md

 # IRC-Client

 ### Introduction:
+IRC (Internet Relay Chat) is a text-based chat system for instant messaging.
+IRC is designed for group communication in discussion forums, called channels.

 Hi all, this is a basic IRC client made for Windows Platform.
 It allows one to connect to any IRC server out there and interact with it.